COVID-19 LATEST UPDATE

 Māori age 50+ can get free Covid-19 antiviral medicine.

 IWI RESPONSE PLAN

-While COVID-19 continues to threaten our health and wellbeing, we are committed to protecting our whānau from the harmful effects of the virus.
+While COVID-19 threaten our health and wellbeing, we are committed to protecting our whānau from the harmful effects of the virus.

 Here are some of the ways in which we will support our whānau and local community: